travelping/journal-gateway-gelf/README.md

 journal-gateway-zmtp
 ====================

-A ZeroMQ gateway for sending logs from systemd's journald over the network and a sink (both CLI tools).
+A ZeroMQ gateway for sending logs from systemd's journald over the network and a sink.

 Logs are stored in a journalfile, separated for each source.